 A clean gas stove is so nice to cook on and not very difficult to achieve if you know what steps to take!

 We inherited a gas stove when we moved into this house and I loved it.
-We recently upgraded to a fancier model and I decided it was time to really learn to do a good job of taking care of this thing and making sure I always have a clean gas stove.
+After a few years, we upgraded to a fancier model and I decided it was time to really learn to do a good job of taking care of this thing and making sure I always have a clean gas stove.
 So I did!

 I thought I was buying just a fairly high quality gas range that would last us quite a while and do all the cooking my future little heart might desire, but I guess it turns out to be a really really good one.
 Who knew?
 When Chris was installing the range hood that goes with it, he went to Home Depot to find some parts he needed and the guy working there was shocked that they even sold such a powerful appliance there and had to send him to a specialty store to get the parts he needed.
 He said something about “restaurant grade”.